 2. Native Advertising

 Native advertising is, in simple terms, creating ads that look like they are an extension of the website or platform that they are being displayed on.
-This form of advertising is so effective at increasing click through rates because the audience is less likely ignore it.
-Native ads don’t hinder a user’s experience on a website, instead through its subtlety it encourages users to click.
+This form of advertising is so effective at increasing click-through rates because the audience is less likely to ignore it.
+Native ads don’t hinder a user’s experience on a website, instead through their subtlety it encourages users to click.
 Small businesses should redirect their online advertising dollars to curating as much native advertising content as possible in order to maximize return on investment.

 3. Content Marketing

 According to The Content Marketing Institute , “content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience- and ultimately, to drive profitable customer action.”
 In other words, content marketing is about curating compelling content across all platforms that is relevant to the consumer.
 For small businesses this means that content on your website and social media platforms need to be cohesive and cater to the expectations of your audience.
 By ensuring that your content is unified, your digital credibility will increase.
 This, in turn, results in increased search engine optimization.

 Marketing automation is, perhaps, one of the more obvious trends to implement and watch this year.
 Using third party software to help automate email blasts and social media posts help decrease the man-hours previously required in the marketing process.
 There is a lot of cost-effective software, such as vertical response, that are extremely helpful to small businesses.